Using the Alert Inbox

 - To view the next ten alerts, click Older.

 - To view the last page of alerts, click Oldest.

-- To increase the number of alerts shown, use the Rows to display option below the inbox:
+- To increase the number of alerts shown, use the Page size option below the inbox:

 When you first click the Alerts tab, SQL Monitor always shows every uncleared alert across all your servers.
-Under Monitored servers, click on a group, host machine, SQL Server instance, or database.
-The Alert Inbox page title reflects the currently selected object:
+However, you can then filter the alerts that are displayed in the Alert Inbox in a variety of ways.

 How alerts are sorted in the Inbox